Advent of Code 2015 - Day 7 - Some Assembly Required

 };

-I really enjoyed exploring the Topological Sorting algorithm to implment the second solution to today’s problem.
-In performing this initial ordering we are able to greatly simplify the emulation logic and remove the need for any memoization/recursive calls.
+I really enjoyed exploring the Topological Sorting algorithm to implement the second solution to today’s problem.
+By performing this initial ordering, we can greatly simplify the emulation logic and remove the need for any memoization or recursive calls.